SunnyMudhar/BrumExplorer/README.md

 ## Description
 Brum Explorer is a website designed to assist tourists visiting Birmingham, United Kingdom.
 This project was developed by team Jabba(script)The Hutt and provides essential information and tools that inhance a tourists experience in the city.
+The website allows users to check the coversion rates for Japannese yen, Us dollars and Euros with plans to add more currencies in future.
+Users can also chose places to dine with a click of a button that displays top 20 restaurants categorised by their public rating.
+A random selection option is also avaialable to users that want might struggle with too many options.

 ### Brum Explorer has three main sections: